George Thomas (soldier): Raja of Hansi

 "I established my capital, rebuilt the walls long since decayed, and repaired the fortifications (of the 12th century fort of Prithiviraj Chauhan).
 As it had been long deserted, at first I found difficulty in providing for inhabitants.
 But by decrees, I selected between five and six thousand persons to whom I allowed every lawful indulgence.
 I established a mint and coined my own rupees, which I made current in my army and country; as from the commencement of my career at Jhajhar I had resolved to establish independence.
 I employed workmen and artificers of all kinds.
 I cast my own artillery, commenced making muskets, matchlocks and powder and in short, made the best preparations for carrying on an offensive and defensive war."

 Between 1798 and 1801, he built Jahaj Kothi (c.
 1796) and Jahaj Pul at Hisar, Haryana which was his residence, which was also used by James Skinner after George's defeat.
 He ruled the area independently up to 1801, when he was driven out by the Sikhs.
-At Hansi, he was finally defeated and captured by Patiala's army under General Sahib Singh and has his guns, throne and crown stripped off him.
+At Hansi, he was finally defeated and captured by Patiala's army under General Sahib Singh and had his guns, throne and crown stripped off him.
 Here he abandoned all his conquests and retired east into British territory.

 Death

-He died, at Baharampur near Murshidabad in Bengal, of a fever on board his boat on his way to Calcutta down the Ganges river on 22 August 1802.
+He died at Berhampore near Murshidabad in Bengal, of a fever on board his boat on his way to Calcutta down the Ganges river on 22 August 1802.
 He is buried in a grave at Residency Cemetery, Babulbona in Baharampur.

 Legacy

 The Jahaj Kothi Museum, formerly George's residence, is named for him, as is Jahaj Pul suburb in Hisar of Haryana state in India.

 George met his biographer William Francklin on the way to Berhampur shortly before his death, and narrated his exploits to William, who published George's biography "Military memoirs of George Thomas" in 1805, based on direct interaction and original documents.

 James Skinner, while serving the Marathas, had earlier fought against George Thomas.
-After George's defeat, Skinner lived at Jahaj kothi in Hisar.
+After George's defeat, Skinner lived at Jahaj Kothi in Hisar.
 Skinner himself died at Hansi on 4 December 1841, at the age of 64.